Clermont County, Ohio: Colleges

+Media

+In the 1800s, the Clermont Sun was started as the Democratic newspaper and the Clermont Courier was started as the Whig/GOP newspaper.
+Organized reporting that covers Clermont today are the Cincinnati Enquirer, Loveland Magazine, Clermont Sun, Watchdog Wire, Eastside Press, and discount periodicals about the eastside of Greater Cincinnati.

+Transportation

+Airports

+The Clermont County Airport is located 2 nmi west of Batavia's central business district.

 Parks and libraries

 Clermont County has the Cincinnati Nature Center at Rowe Woods and Valley View Nature Preserve, both in Milford, and oversees five parks, three nature preserves, a hiking/biking trail, and several green spaces, encompassing over six-hundred acres.
 Clermont is the location of East Fork State Park and Stonelick State Park, and benefits from the Clermont Public Libraries.

 Politics

 All of Clermont's elected officeholders, including judges, are members of the Republican Party.

 U.S. House of Representatives

 Clermont's congressional seat is occupied by David Taylor, who resides in Amelia, Clermont County, Ohio.

 Elected Commission

-The three seats of the Clermont Commission are occupied by Edwin Humphrey, last elected 2016; David Painter, last elected 2016; and Claire B. Corcoran.
+The three seats of the Clermont Commission are occupied by Bonnie Batchler, last elected 2024; David Painter, last elected 2024; and Claire B. Corcoran.
 The commission employs an administrator, Thomas Eigel (as of 2020), to run day-to-day operations of Clermont.

 Ohio Statehouse

 Encompassing all of Clermont, the 14th Ohio Senate seat is occupied by Terry Johnson, last elected 2020.
 Covering northern Clermont, the 65th statehouse seat is occupied by Jean Schmidt, last elected 2020.
 Covering southern Clermont, the 66th statehouse seat is occupied by Adam Bird, last elected 2020.